halilozercan/BetterVideoPlayer/README.md

 // Sets a position that will be skipped to right when the player becomes prepared.
 Only happens once when set. player.setInitialPosition(int);

-// Sets a custom drawable for the left restart action. player.setRestartDrawable(Drawable);
-player.setRestartDrawableRes(int);

-// Sets a custom drawable for the play button. player.setPlayDrawable(Drawable);
-player.setPlayDrawableRes(int);

-// Sets a custom drawable for the pause button. player.setPauseDrawable(Drawable);
+// Sets a custom drawable for play, pause and restart button states. player.setButtonDrawable(ButtonType, Drawable);
-player.setPauseDrawableRes(int);

-// Sets a theme color that is used to color the seekbar and loading icon.
-// Defaults to your activity's primary theme color. player.setThemeColor(int);
-player.setThemeColorRes(int);

 // Sets the left and right volume levels.
 The player must be prepared first. player.setVolume(float, float);